christiankaye/LeechBlockSettings/README.md

 # LeechBlockSettings
-Text File for LeechBlock for Firefox and Chrome / Chromium.
+Text File Configuration for LeechBlock for Firefox and Chrome / Chromium.

-The Bromite Github repo has the link to the ruleset converter